-Citing engine supply issues, Kobelco Construction Machinery (KCM) will temporarily suspend U.S. excavator production at its Kobelco Construction Machinery U.S.A. plant in Spartanburg, South Carolina.
+Citing engine supply issues, Kobelco Construction Machinery (KCM) will temporarily suspend U.S. excavator production at its Kobelco Construction Machinery U.S.A. plant in Spartanburg County, South Carolina.
 The suspension will begin May 1st, KCM said in statement.

 In mid-January, engine supplier Hino Motors informed KCM that 2021 EPA emission certifications had not been obtained on four engine models and there was "no clear outlook" on it's future supply schedule, KCM says.
 The four Hino engine models involved are J05E, J08E, P11C, and E13C.